jgwhite/jgwhite.github.io/_posts/2013-04-29-ember-without-data.md

 it’ll arrive at the wrong time.

 It’s time to borrow another concept from Ember-Data: object materialization.
-Also known object hydration, this is the process of returning a stand-in value object from the data store that will, at some later stage, be ‘hydrated’ with its real data.
+Also known as object hydration, this is the process of returning a stand-in value object from the data store that will, at some later stage, be ‘hydrated’ with its real data.
 At which point, Ember’s bindings will ensure the page updates accordingly.